wpsight/wpcasa/README.md

 ## Add-Ons
 Optionally use add-ons built for WPCasa to customize and/or extend the functionality of your real estate website to your special needs.

+* [Advanced Search](https://wpcasa.com/downloads/wpcasa-advanced-search/) (FREE): Display an expandable area with advanced options in property search form.
+* [Admin Map UI](https://wpcasa.com/downloads/wpcasa-admin-map-ui/): Set the listing location by a click or drag & drop on the map and make individual map settings in the listing editor.
+* [Listing Labels](https://wpcasa.com/downloads/wpcasa-listing-labels/): Feature specific listings by visually highlighting them with a label.
-* [Featured Listings](https://wpcasa.com/add-ons/wpcasa-featured-listings): Feature listings by visually highlighting them and/or making them sticky
+* [Featured Listings](https://wpcasa.com/downloads/wpcasa-featured-listings/): Feature specific listings by visually highlighting them and/or making them sticky.
-* [Expire Listings](https://wpcasa.com/add-ons/wpcasa-expire-listings): Automatically expire listings after a defined number of days
-* [Favorites](https://wpcasa.com/add-ons/wpcasa-favorites): Let users save their favorite listings and compare them on a single page
+* [Favorites](https://wpcasa.com/downloads/wpcasa-favorites/): Let users save their favorite listings and compare them on a single page.
+* [Ninja Forms](https://wpcasa.com/downloads/wpcasa-ninja-forms/) (FREE): Add support for Ninja Forms to attach property details to the contact email sent from listing pages.
-* [Dashboard](https://wpcasa.com/add-ons/wpcasa-dashboard): Let agents submit and manage listings from the front end
+* [Dashboard](https://wpcasa.com/downloads/wpcasa-dashboard/): Let listing agents submit and manage property listings from the front end.
-* [Listing Labels](https://wpcasa.com/add-ons/wpcasa-listing-labels): Feature specific listings by visually highlighting with a label
-* [Admin Map UI](https://wpcasa.com/add-ons/wpcasa-admin-map-ui): Set listing location by a click and make map settings in listing editor
-* [Listings Map](https://wpcasa.com/add-ons/wpcasa-listings-map): Show all listings as markers on a central Google Map
+* [Listings Map](https://wpcasa.com/downloads/wpcasa-listings-map/) (FREE): Show all listings as markers on a central Google Map using a shortcode.
+* [Expire Listings](https://wpcasa.com/downloads/wpcasa-expire-listings/): Expire listings manually or automatically after a number of days that can be defined in the add-on settings.
+* [Currency Converter](https://wpcasa.com/downloads/wpcasa-currency-converter/): Let users select their preferred currency and display all listing prices accordingly.
-* [List Agents](https://wpcasa.com/add-ons/wpcasa-list-agents): Display a list of agents using a shortocde
+* [List Agents](https://wpcasa.com/downloads/wpcasa-list-agents/) (FREE): Display a list of agents on one page using a shortocde.

 More add-ons are currently in the making.
 If you are missing an add-on or are a developer and would like to talk about creating add-ons for WPCasa, don't hesitate and [get in touch](https://wpcasa.com/contact).

 ## Themes
 To hit the ground running have a look at our WordPress themes exclusively built for WPCasa to unfold the great potential of the framework.

-* TODO themes list
+* [STAGE](https://wpsight.com/wpcasa/downloads/wpcasa-stage/): STAGE is the perfect starting point for your custom WPCasa theme.
+It was creating using a lightweight yet powerful CSS framework and comes with many great features built right in.
+* [Twenty Fifteen](https://wpsight.com/wpcasa/downloads/wpcasa-twentyfifteen/) (FREE): If you like the Twenty Fifteen WordPress standard theme and you want to use WPCasa, this theme might be your solution.
+* Many more to come...

 If you're a developer and would like to talk about creating themes for WPCasa, don't hesitate and [get in touch](https://wpcasa.com/contact).

-## Screenshots

-TODO screenshots

 ## Support